Libcaca

 libcaca is a software library that converts images into colored ASCII art.
 It includes the library itself, and several programs including cacaview, an image viewer that works inside a terminal emulator, and img2txt, which can convert an image to other text-based formats.

+Overview

 libcaca has been used in a variety of programs, including FFmpeg, VLC media player, and MPlayer.

-libcaca is free software, licensed under Do What the Fuck You Want to Public License version 2.
+libcaca is free software, licensed under WTFPL version 2.